-Best LEGO DC Comics Super Heroes Sets 2021
+Best LEGO DC Comics Super Heroes Sets

 LEGO DC Comics Super Heroes Sets

-The LEGO DC Super Heroes lineup for 2021 has not seen that many new sets compared to previous years.
+The LEGO DC Super Heroes lineup has not seen that many new sets compared to previous years.
 Aside from the LEGO store exclusive collector’s sets like the 1989 Batmobile and Batwing (both breaking a price point of $200 and intended for older builders), the general playsets in production this year are not lacking in quality but do have less variety.

-The majority of DC comics sets for 2021 are focused on different iconic vehicles.
+The majority of DC comics sets are focused on different iconic vehicles.
 The new minifigures and reprints of previously available characters are good, with several being brand-new additions or variants to the ever-growing roster of DC characters to be represented in LEGO form.
-A top choice for a stand-out set of 2021 also has the greatest selection of new DC minifigures, the Mobile Bat Base.
+A top choice for a stand-out set has the greatest selection of new DC minifigures, the Mobile Bat Base.

 What to know before you buy a LEGO DC Super Heroes set